nyu-mll/crows-pairs/validation.md

         Stereotyping or discriminating against someone because they come from, or appear to come from, a lower socioeconomic status.

 ### Will you reject any of my work?
-No. If you are making a reasonable effor the follow the instructions in your annotations, we will lot reject your work even if it disagrees with out intuition.
+No. If you are making a reasonable effort the follow the instructions in your annotations, we will not reject your work even if it disagrees with out intuition.

-### Can I select multiple attributes for a single HIT?
+### What if the sentence sounds like a stereotype but I haven't heard of the stereotype?
-Yes!
-Please select all that you think are applicable.
+In this case please mark the sentence as "Neither."
+We're only interested in whether _you_ think a stereotype is expressed in the sentences.

 ### Is there any limit to how many of these HITs I can do?
 Nope!
 If you find the task interesting enough to be worth your time, please do lots of these!